 Once you've selected the animations you want to use, click on each animation to access its corresponding FBX file and download it.

-Import your animations
+Import your animations to the Unity SDK

 With the animations files downloaded, in Unity, create a new folder under Assets called Animations then drag and drop all the animations we downloaded into that folder.